Come see us at site PC15 at Fieldays 2026

 Parents and grandparents of New Zealand citizens or residents may be granted a multiple-entry 3-year visitor visa allowing visits of 6 months at a time.
 This allows parents and grandparents to stay in New Zealand for up to a maximum of 18 months in total over the 3-year period.

-This category has now reopened.
 Contact us to find out how we can help your partner and family be with you in New Zealand.

 Family Resident Visa Categories